George I. Forsythe: Military career

-Forsythe joined the ROTC at Montana University graduating in 1939.
+Forsythe joined the ROTC at the University of Montana, graduating in 1939.

 In June 1962, Forsythe became executive officer and senior aide to the Chief of Staff of the United States Army, both General George H. Decker and General Earle G. Wheeler.
 He was promoted to brigadier general in August 1963.
 He served as assistant division commander of the 25th Infantry Division.

 In 1967/8 Forsythe served as military deputy to Robert Komer the head of Civil Operations and Revolutionary Development Support.

 Forsythe served as commander of the 1st Cavalry Division from August 1968 until April 1969.

 In May 1969 Forsythe was appointed commandant of the United States Army Infantry School.

 In October 1970 Army Chief of Staff General William Westmoreland selected Forsythe, then commanding the Army Combat Developments Command, to serve as the Special Assistant for the Modern Volunteer Army (SAMVA) and in this role which he held until 1972 he oversaw the transition of the US Army to an all-volunteer force.
 Project VOLAR was launched on January 1, 1971, to determine how to successfully transition the Army to an all volunteer organization.

 Forsythe died on December 28, 1987, in Beaufort, South Carolina, and was buried at Beaufort National Cemetery.